How many times have you seen the spinning beachball lately while browsing Safari on your Mac?

 Still not able to solve your problems even after using the methods we’ve outlined?
 A good resource is the Apple Community forum, where you can get advice from other fellow Mac fans.
 You may also find bug reports and similar questions from other users.

-Alternatively, if you’ve already fixed your problem, write a comment and tell us about it below.
+Alternatively, if you’ve already fixed the Safari problem, write a comment and tell us about it below.